 The Finnish Student Health Survey

-Data obtained in the surveys has been used in around 90 research reports, articles, abstracts or other publications.
+Data obtained in the surveys has been used in around 200 research reports, articles, abstracts or other publications.
+Moreover, the data has also been used in developing student health care services and other health enhancing projects.